Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/awards/apply.md

 nav-menu: false

 ---
-Schools may submit up to 1 entry for each award category.
+Schools may submit only one entry for each award category.
 Our judges will look at every application in isolation and only when choosing the overall Cumbrian Environmental School of the Year will we consider multiple applications from one school together.

 The application process is not designed to be onerous and therefore we are avoiding being overly prescriptive.
 We want you to explain your work in a way that suits your school the best.
 We do want to avoid schools submitting large quantities of extra paperwork, although if there are supporting documents or items that you feel help showcase your good work please contact us.